Computer lab policies

 Lab reservations for classes

 For policy and procedures on reserving a lab for your class, refer to the Lab scheduling and reservations section of this site.
 Lab reservations can be made through that web page.

 Assistive technology for students with disabilities is provided in all IT labs and the access center in Mansfield Library 209 (ask for a key at the library circulation desk, Griz Card required).
 For more information on assistive technology, Disability Services for Students website.

 Lost and found items

 Griz Cards are returned to the Griz Card Office in the University Center .
-Keys, wallets and other valuables will be taken to The Source in the University Center so that they may be picked after office hours.
+Keys, wallets and other valuables will be taken to UM Police (243-6131) so that they may be picked after office hours.
 All other items left in an IT lab and recovered by an IT staff member are hand delivered to the UM IT Help's Front Counter in Social Science 120.

 Remember to bring your own labeled storage media with you for storing any files you want to keep.
 It is wise to make a backup copy of any important files.
 Permanent file storage is not provided in the labs and files left on the computers are done so at your own risk.

 In some labs the software is stored on the network server and only a certain number of copies can be used at one time.
 If you try to run a program and it is not available, then the maximum number of users has already been reached.
 Wait a short time and try again.
 Not all software provided in the labs is supported by IT.
 Supported software indicates that IT staff maintain the software and that questions may be directed to UM IT Help.
 Windows, and Microsoft Office are some of the supported programs offered.
 Some software has been installed at the request of instructors, and questions regarding that software must be directed to the instructor.

 Where to get help